-Watch Wolverine World Wide's (NYS: WWW) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings Monday.
-Wolverine World Wide is a designer, manufacturer, and marketer of a range of quality casual shoes and rugged outdoor and work footwear.
+Wolverine World Wide (NYS: WWW) is slated to reveal its latest earnings on Monday, Jan.
+30. Wolverine World Wide is a designer, manufacturer, and marketer of a range of quality casual shoes, rugged outdoor and work footwear.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Wolverine World Wide with five of nine analysts rating it hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on Wolverine World Wide with six of nine analysts rating it hold.
 Analysts don't like Wolverine World Wide as much as competitor Crocs overall.
-Four out of five analysts rate Crocs a buy compared to four of nine for Wolverine World Wide.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+Three out of five analysts rate Crocs a buy compared to three of nine for Wolverine World Wide.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-Revenue forecasts: On average, analysts predict $358.1 million in revenue this quarter.
-That would represent a rise of 11.8% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $410.3 million in revenue this quarter.
+That would represent a rise of 6.6% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.75 per share.
-Estimates range from $0.73 to $0.79.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.45 per share.
+Estimates range from $0.44 to $0.47.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 98.2% granting it an outperform rating.
-The community at large agrees with the All-Stars with 93.5% assigning it a rating of outperform.
-Fools are keen on Wolverine World Wide, though the message boards have been quiet lately with only 50 posts in the past 30 days.
+CAPS All Stars are solidly behind the stock, with 96.4% granting it an "outperform" rating.
+Most of the community is in line with the All Stars, with 93.9% assigning it a rating of "outperform."
+Fools are impressed with Wolverine World Wide, though the message boards have been quiet lately with only 55 posts in the past 30 days.
 Even with a robust four out of five stars, Wolverine World Wide's CAPS rating falls a little short of the community's upbeat outlook.

-Wolverine World Wide's profit has risen year over year by an average of 37.6% over the past five quarters.
+Wolverine World Wide's profit has risen year-over-year by an average of 35.4% over the past five quarters.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
 Add Wolverine World Wide now.